August 28, 2015

 If a person is over 30 or 40 years old, how likely is cancer to be present?

 When iron deficiency anemia is found and there is NO other good reason for it, after a medical history and physical is taken, as many as 10-20 % may be harboring a colon cancer they didn't know about.
-If a FOBT is positive (even just one of the 3 cards in a typical older guaiac kit like Hemoccult, or a single newer “FIT” or immune test like Hemassure), the risk is about 1-2 % (1 to 2 in 100 cases) that a colon cancer is the cause.
+If an FOBT is positive (even just one of the 3 cards in a typical older guaiac kit like Hemoccult, or a single newer “FIT” or immune test like Hemassure), the risk is about 1-2 % (1 to 2 in 100 cases) that a colon cancer is a cause.
 That is why a careful investigation of the cause is advised.

 We know that cancers detected before there are symptoms (like pain, obvious bleeding, weight loss, change in bowel pattern) have a much better outlook with treatment, a much greater chance of cure by surgery or of better life expectancy.
 That's why the FOBT is used in the first place as a screening or preventive test.

 Iron deficiency anemia is more serious than a positive FOBT because it often means there has been digestive tract bleeding for many months or even years, often without a person being at all aware of it.
-We know that people who take aspirin frequently, or use anti-inflammatory drugs (ibuprofen, naprosyn, diclofenac, and prescription "NSAIDs") may get stomach and digestive tract injury that may cause no symptoms yet cause the FOBT to react for blood or anemia to occur, but we can't assume it is the cause without proof, since patients growing polyps and cancers may be on these medicines too.
+We know that people who take aspirin frequently, or use anti-inflammatory drugs (ibuprofen, Naprosyn, diclofenac, and prescription "NSAIDs") may get stomach and digestive tract injury that may cause no symptoms yet cause the FOBT to react for blood or anemia to occur, but we can't assume it is the cause without proof, since patients growing polyps and cancers may be on these medicines too.
 Taking other blood thinners (warfarin/Coumadin, Pradaxa, Xarelto, Plavix/clopidogrel) don’t typically cause occult bleeding, but will dispose to much MORE blood loss because they prevent the blood from clotting and stopping the bleeding.
 They may unmask or make more obvious that something is wrong.
 Overt bleeding, or anemia, can occur when blood thinners are used in too high a dose or taken in combinations, such as aspirin with Plavix or Xarelto.

 Types of Testing